piusmwilson/writing/Systems Thinking/systemsthinking.md

 For example, a car is a system.
 The engine, transmission, wheels, suspension are subsystems, and the driver, road and cargo are suprasystems.

+## Suprasystems

+A suprasystem, also known as a supersystem, is a system that is made up of other systems; that is, it is a larger system that integrates or contains small systems.
+These are known as minor systems or subsystems.

+Suprasystems usually have a direct influence on the activities that are executed in the systems they host.
+A practical example of a suprasystem is the human body.
+This is made up of the digestive system (which would be a subsystem) and, in turn, the digestive system is made up of the stomach (another subsystem).

 ## Methodologies of systems thinking

 Systems thinking uses computer simulation and a variety of diagrams and graphs to model, illustrate, and predict system behavior.
 Among the systems thinking tools include the following: